ZoneMinder/zoneminder/README.txt

 o     FEATURE - Added PTZ control script for Neu-Fusion NCS370 IP cameras.

+o     FEATURE - The rather awkward emailed and message  format which  included both the subject and body has gone and  been replaced by individual options for the subject and body.
+Your previous setting should be preserved during the upgrade.

 o     FIX  -  The zms script has been corrected to accept  any authentication method regardless of what has been configured to be used.